DininduChamikara/Annotated-Corpus-Collection/CONTRIBUTING.md

         }
       ]
 ```
 Your task is to identify the named entities on each word.
 The applicable named entities are only ["LOCATION", "PERSON", "ORGANIZATION", "DATE", "TIME"].
-If any word not related to any of this Named Entities just simply remove it.
+If any word is not related to any of these Named Entities just simply remove it.
 (Note: View the [english_annotation.json](english_annotation.json) file )

-Each entity array include the [word, starting index, ending index, Named Entity].
+Each entity array includes the [word, starting index, ending index, Named Entity].

-After identifying the named entity Just add the named intity class as final string of the array and simply remove the word string from the array.
+After identifying the named entity Just add the named entity class as the final string of the array and simply remove the word string from the array.

-The final output is like below.
+The final output is as below.

 ```markdown
     [